ben-pr-p/assemble-online/ROADMAP.md

 * Collage and absorption for offscreen people on overlap
   * Two people can only merge if they are a certain distance from each other
   * Two people can only merge if they are a certain distance from each other

-## Immediate
-* Let new checkpoint member get all widgets
-* Delete widgets
-* Delete checkpoints
-* Add new widget